 Depending on the length of your flight and how frequently you pump, you might be able to get away with just pumping in the airport before you take off, or you might need to pump on the plane.

 Where to pump in the airport?
 Many airports now have mother’s rooms or Mamava pods that you can pump in.
-(I’ve also found an empty gate with an outlet and pumped there.)
+If that’s not an option, you may be able to use a family restroom (you can bring a Pumping in Progress sign to slide under the door if necessary), or I’ve also found an empty gate with an outlet and pumped there.

 If you plan to pump on the plane and you have a choice of a window or an aisle seat, a window seat might work best for additional privacy.
 Also, this way, you don’t need to stop pumping if your seat mate needs to use the restroom.

 Storing Breast Milk When You’re Staying at a Hotel